mozilla-metrics/bagheera/README.md

 Here's a quick rundown of HTTP return codes that Bagheera could send back (this isn't comprehensive but rather the most common ones):

 * 201 Created - returned if everything was submitted successfully (default)
+* 403 Forbidden - pretty self explanatory...someone is doing something they shouldn't be
+* 404 Not Found - returned if the URI path doesn't exist or if the URI was not in the proper format
 * 406 Not Acceptable - returned if the POST failed validation in some manner
 * 500 Server Error - something went horribly wrong and you should check the logs